The Terrifying Ten

 Interactive activities are a hallmark of this facility, which is designed to inspire children of all ages to experience their world differently through art, creativity and imagination, with an emphasis on science and technology.
 It’s a Dog’s Life, through Jan.
 22, focuses on the art, science, history and social relationships of domestic dogs and their wild canine cousins.
-Tu-Sa, 9 a.m.-4 p.m.; Su, noon-4 p.m. $8 (free admission, Nov.
-1).
+Tu-Sa, 9 a.m.-4 p.m.; Su, noon-4 p.m. $8.
 150 W. Pepper Pl., Mesa, ideamuseum.org, 480-644-2468.

 The first-graders in Room One are gearing up for a celebration filled with holiday hijinks in Junie B. in Jingle Bells, Batman Smells!
 The hilarious and endearing tale is based on the best-selling book series by Barbara Park.
 Call for times and ticket prices.
 Fountain Hills Theater, 11445 N. Saguaro Blvd., Fountain Hills, fhtaz.org, 480-837-9661.

 Spotlight Youth Theatre